Types of Opal

 Boulder opal is found in select areas of Queensland, Australia.

-The term boulder comes from the ironstone on which the layer of opal is formed, often giving the opal an uneven surface that further enhances the array of colors.
-The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone).
-Boulder opal presents beautifully in jewelry of all types, including men's jewelry.
+The term boulder comes from the ironstone on which the layer of opal is formed (known as the host stone), often giving the opal an uneven surface that further enhances the array of colors.
+The opal is cut and polished with the host stone still attached (e.g. ironstone).
+Boulder opal is the toughest type of opal out there, ranging closer to the 6 - 6.5 region on the mohs hardness scale.
+Due to the better durability of boulder, it is what we recommend most for men's jewelry, along with Koroit boulder opal (scroll down to learn about this type).

 Koroit Boulder Opal